October 7th 2019

 These distributions show that the business has performed very differently in each season.
 But how would they know this from their Net Promoter Score®?
 They wouldn’t.

-Spring's score distribution shows that lots of customers have big problems.
-Whereas Summer and Autumn show the need for small improvements for a better NPS and, hopefully, happier customers.
-I say hopefully because you can’t be certain with NPS.
-And that brings us onto the last problem...
+Spring’s score distribution shows that lots of customers have big problems.
+Whereas Q2 and Q3 show the need for small improvements for a better NPS and, hopefully, happier customers.
+We say hopefully because you can’t be certain with NPS.
+And that brings us onto the last problem…

 4 – The question